RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Datasheet/README.md

 ### Hardware

-The hardware specification discusses the interfaces, pinouts and corresponding functions and diagrams.
+The hardware specification discusses the interfaces, pinouts and its corresponding functions and diagrams.
 It also covers the parameters of both RAK3172 modules in terms of RF, electrical, mechanical, and operating characteristics.

 #### Interfaces